gael-vanderlee/whai/README.md

 ### "API key not found"

-Edit `~/.config/terma/config.toml` and add your API key.
+Edit `~/.config/whai/config.toml` and add your API key.

 ### Commands not preserving state

 This is expected.
-Changes like `cd` and `export` persist only within a terma session, not in your main shell.
+Changes like `cd` and `export` persist only within a whai session, not in your main shell.

 ### tmux context not working on Windows

-Use WSL with tmux installed. terma will automatically detect and use WSL's tmux.
+Use WSL with tmux installed. whai will automatically detect and use WSL's tmux.

 ## Development